50054-cdpa/notes/docs/fp_haskell.md

 ```

-The above syntactic sugar not only works for the list data type but any data type with `concatMap` and `map` defined (as we will see in the upcoming lessons).

 > **A forward reference note**.
 Some of you probably have read about monad operation may find that the above can be rewritten using a do-notation syntax, e.g.
 >```hs
 > listProd3 :: [a] -> [b] -> [(a,b)]